Walk-off at Wave Hill: Birth of Aboriginal land rights

 In 1991 Kev Carmody composed a song together with Paul Kelly in which they commemorate the Wave Hill walk-off, "From little things, big things grow":

-The history of the Wave Hill walk-off has also been turned into a children’s book, illustrated by Gurindji schoolchildren and featuring evocative landscape paintings by artist Peter Hudson.
-From Little Things Big Things Grow was published in November 2008 and is available through One Day Hill/Affirm Press (ISBN 9780975770887).
+The history of the Wave Hill walk-off has also been turned into a children's book, From Little Things Big Things Grow, illustrated by Gurindji schoolchildren and featuring evocative landscape paintings by artist Peter Hudson.

 The Freedom Day Festival